Skip to main content

 • Basis for Increase: The security of salvation spiritually is not dependent on a believer's endurance but on being born of the Spirit and sprinkled by the blood of Jesus.
 Suffering is made effective through endurance which brings about maturity, as faith increases through endurance in the trial, which is to receive wisdom from God to endure.

-• The Model of Increase: Fully convincing of God’s promises.
-Faith's increase is understood through the life of Abraham, who "did not waver in unbelief but grew strong in faith, giving glory to God, and being fully convinced that what He had promised He was also able to perform" (Romans 4:20-21).
+• The Model of Increase: The goal is fully convincing of God’s promises.
+Faith's increase is understood through the life of Abraham, who "did not judge according to unbelief but grew strong in faith, giving glory to God, and being fully convinced that what He had promised He was also able to perform" (Romans 4:20-21).

 Applicable Insight: The Practice of Holding Fast